There are many differences between methods of sale between the different states around Australia.

-When you go to Auction you do not have the luxury of a building and pest or finance clause, so all of this should be finalised prior to Auction day.
+When you go to an Auction you do not have the luxury of a building and pest or finance clause, so all of this should be finalized prior to Auction day.

 This still remains the most popular form of sale in Queensland.